basicallydan/danhough.com/_posts/2015-11-17-in-cambodia.markdown

 ---

 So now I’m in Cambodia.
 After a whistle-stop tour through Siem Reap (the home of Angkor Wat) and Phnom Penh (the country’s capital) it’s time to go somewhere quieter and more serene.
-I wasn’t planning to spend so long in Cambodia, but when a country lets you without requiring a flight out, it’s alarmingly easy to forget about plans and just enjoy the places that you end up.
+I wasn’t planning to spend so long in Cambodia, but when a country lets you in without requiring a flight out, it’s alarmingly easy to forget about plans and just enjoy the places that you end up.

+In fact, I didn't even intend to come to Cambodia this early in the trip.
+It was going to be my penultimate stop, and I'd fly from Phnom Penh to Singapore then home.
+I realised that if I skipped Laos (I'll pop by next time) I could go straight to Cambodia, then fly to Chiang Mai in Northern Thailand then take trains and buses all the way down to Singapore with relative comfort and ease.
+This is important, because I'm getting a little tired of planes.

+So I have a plan for my route but I'm not stuck to it and the timings are flexible.

 Nevertheless, I also have to face the reality that I have a flight booked for one month and 4 days from now, from Singapore to London.
 I most certainly want to go diving off some Thai island, and I’d like to do at least one more climbing trip after the one in Kampot, but apart from that I remain feeling fairly open-minded about what comes next.
 If Kampot traps me for a few days, so be it.
 I have over a month to get to Singapore and do all those things!